How To Tell if Someone is Stalking you on Snapchat

 - Swipe up from the bottom to the list.

-- Look for a green entry with a crossed arrow icon on the right.
+- Look for an entry with a crossed arrow icon on the right.

-That green colored entry with that strange crossed arrow icon means that person took a screenshot of your post.
+That entry with that strange crossed arrow icon means that person took a screenshot of your post.
 This isn’t foolproof though as you can easily work around that and take a screenshot without the app knowing.
 All the more reason to be very careful about what you post on Snapchat!

 Did someone look for you on Snap Maps?

 This is one area where Snapchat lets us down.
 It currently does not let you know if someone was looking for your location on Snap Maps.
 You can control whether you appear on the map or not so you have some control but you cannot tell if someone is trying to locate you.

 If you’ve opted into Snap Maps, you can see and be seen but there is no tracking metric to see who has checked on you using this feature.
 The only way to know for sure is if someone makes a comment about a location where you were or mentioned it in real life.